 Prior written approval of a student's academic dean is required to assure that a course taken at another institution while the student is concurrently registered at the University will count toward the student's degree.
-Concurrent enrollment policies of the colleges and schools are given in the undergraduate catalog.
+Concurrent enrollment policies of the colleges and schools are given in the Undergraduate Catalog (http://catalog.utexas.edu/undergraduate).
 Information about fees for students enrolled concurrently at two institutions is given in Additional Fees (p.
-46).
+42).